 2011 saw Scalper support legendary hip-hop group Public Enemy on the New Zealand leg of their ‘Fear of a Black Planet’ world tour, performing in both Christchurch and Auckland.

 Scalper released his sophomore album Butchers Bakers on March 19, 2012.
 The album, which was self-released as a digital-only package, saw Scalper take exceeding personal approach to his songwriting, leaning heavily on experiential narratives.
 This release was also well received, with national newspaper The New Zealand Herald claiming it was “so good, not to mention unique to be coming out of this country, that we should claim him officially as one of our own.”
-Coming off the release ofButchers Bakers Scalper has now shifted focus to his live performances, following up with shows throughout Auckland, Dunedin (supporting Boots Riley) as well as Sydney, Australia.
+Coming off the release ofButchers Bakers Scalper has now shifted focus to his live performances, following up with shows throughout Auckland, Dunedin (supporting Boots Riley) as well as in Sydney, Australia.

 Currently has been working in the studio and putting the finishing touches to the third Scalper album ‘The Emperor’s Clothes’.
 It was released on vinyl LP on www.jarringeffects.net April 18th 2015.